-The TFM-30 transceiver is a frequency agile, fully synthesized airborne transceiver capable of operating in the 30.000 MHz to 50.000 MHz frequency range in 2.5 kHz increments with either 25 kHz, 20 kHz or 12.5 kHz channel spacing.
+The TFM-403, UHF/FM Transceiver is a frequency agile, fully synthesized airborne transceiver capable of operating in the 403.000 MHz to 512.000 MHz frequency range in 2.5 KHz increments with either 25 kHz or 12.5 kHz channel spacing.
 The Transceiver can operate without restriction on any split frequency pair in the band and also incorporates a two channel synthesized guard receiver.

-The TFM-30 Transceiver provides 120 operator accessible memory positions, each of which is capable of storing a transmit frequency, receive frequency, transmit frequency CTCSS tone or DPL code, receive frequency CTCSS tone or DPL code, an alphanumeric identifier for each channel and wideband (25, 20 kHz) or narrowband (12.5 kHz) channel spacing assignment.

-Operating frequency and other related data are presented on a 48-character, two-line LED matrix display.
-Data entry and function control are performed via a 12-button keypad.
+The TFM-403 Transceiver provides 120 operator accessible memory positions, each of which is capable of storing a transmit frequency, receive frequency, (in the TFM-403 S/N J0200 and up only) wideband (25 kHz) or narrowband (12.5 kHz) channel spacing assignment, transmit frequency CTCSS tone or DPL code, receive frequency CTCSS tone or DPL code and an alphanumeric identifier for each channel.
+Operating frequency and other related data are presented on a 48 character, two line LED matrix display.
+Data entry and function control are performed via a 12 button keypad.
 Preset channels may also be scrolled and scanned through keypad function activation.
-Data may also be entered via a PC computer with the provided software and optional PIB-100 programming interface box or via an older computer and PC Up/download cable, P/N 943165-4
+Data may also be entered via an MS-DOS based computer with the provided software and optional PC download cable, P/N 943165-3